knative/eventing/docs/registry/README.md

 - If I have a simple use case where I'm just setting up an Event Source and my KnService is its Sink (i.e., no Triggers involved), is there a need/use for the Registry?

-    In this case, we believe there is no need for the Registry.
+    As stated before, this Registry proposal for the MVP helps creating Triggers, i.e., when you use the Broker/Trigger model.
 As you can see in the EventType CRD, there is a mandatory `broker` field.
-If you are not sending events to a Broker, then there is no need to use a Registry.
+If you are not sending events to a Broker, then EventTypes won't be added to the Registry (at least in this proposal).
     Implementation-wise, we can check whether the Source's sink kind is `Broker`, and if so, then register its EventTypes.

 - Is the Registry meant to be used in a single-user environment where the same person is setting up both the Event Source and the destination Sink?